tomskip123/EpicServer/docs/content/docs/getting-started/quick-start.md

 1. Learn about [Routing](../../guides/routing/) to add more endpoints
 2. Set up [Middleware](../../guides/middleware/) for request processing
-3. Implement [Authentication](../../guides/authentication/) for your application
+3. Explore [Database Support](../../guides/database/) for your application
+4. Implement [Authentication](../../guides/authentication/) for secure access